 Directing Live Music for BBC Scotland's ‘The Entertainment Mix’

-Oddness was thrilled to bring our distinct flair to BBC Scotland’s latest series, The Entertainment Mix.
-This season, our director Kieran Howe led the creative vision for the show's music sequences, capturing live performances from some of Scotland’s finest artists, broadcast across BBC iPlayer, socials, and YouTube.
+The Oddness edge has been brought to BBC Scotland’s newest entertainment series, The Entertainment Mix.
+Our director Kieran Howe led the show's music sequences, capturing live performances from some of Scotland’s top talent in the BBC Radio Scotland studio.
+The first series of the show, hosted by Michelle McManus, aired throughout early 2025 across BBC iPlayer, socials, and YouTube.

-Working closely with the BBC Scotland Street team, led by Camera Supervisor Robert McGroary, each session was crafted with a bespoke visual feel.
-Creating a brand-new music video aesthetic tailored specifically for every artist was a creative and technical challenge, especially as each performance was captured live.
+Working closely with the BBC Scotland Street in-house team, led by Robert McGroary, each session had its own unique style.
+Creating a brand-new music video aesthetic tailored specifically for every artist was a creative and technical challenge, especially as each performance was captured in a live multi-camera environment.

 Among this season’s highlights was a standout session from Scottish indie icons Franz Ferdinand, which earned its own special release on BBC iPlayer.
 For Kieran, this had personal significance: "I grew up listening to Franz Ferdinand, so directing their session was surreal.
 Like meeting your idols.
 They took the project to a whole other level."

-Another exceptional moment came from Becky Sikasa, whose cover of Bob Marley's 'Is This Love' blew everyone away, leaving not a dry eye on set.
+Another exceptional moment came from Becky Sikasa, whose cover of Bob Marley's 'Is This Love' was a particular audience favourite.
+The series featured performances from other artists such as Nathan Evans, Kyle Falconer, Lauren Mayberry and Dead Pony.

 "Every artist has their own vibe and unique energy," adds Kieran.
 "We see our job as capturing exactly that: whatever makes them different, whatever sets them apart."

-"We've been creating sessions for years," Kieran concludes, "and we'd love to see how we can push the format further and deliver even more powerful live music experiences."
+"We've been shooting sessions for years," Kieran concludes, "and we'd love to see how we can push the format further and deliver even more powerful live music moments."

 Watch this space.